Constellation-Labs/documentation-hub/validate/automated/install/nodectl-install-ask-migrate.md

 We have these possibilities:
 1. We do not have a p12 private keystore already, and need to create one.
 1. We have a p12 private keystore created already, prior to installation.
-1. We need to rebuild their Node from scratch; however, they have a p12 file that is already accepted and allowed access to the HyperGraph or metagraph, we do not want a new p12 file.
+1. We need to rebuild their node from scratch; however, they have a p12 file that is already accepted and allowed access to the HyperGraph or metagraph, we do not want a new p12 file.

 ### Are we migrating a p12?